eunicejoh/INST126-Fall2020-Final-Project/README.md

 - Confirmed that our visualizations would be bar graphs (vertical and horizontal)
 - Added visualizations for the compare_cereal() and specific_needs() functions

+## User Assumptions
+With the use of datasets, it is important that the user's input must match exactly what appears in the dataset AND mentioned in the instructions.
+Furthermore, this program will assume that the user is aware of this.
+Additionally, this program will assume that the user will input valid answers as referred in the instructions.

 ## Installation
 Please have Jupyter Lab or Jupyter Notebook downloaded.
 Additionally, please have the cereal.csv file on hand.
 Then, run the ipynb file in a new Jupyter Lab or Notebook.